Diverless inspection of jacket structural node welds

 TSC Subsea’s field-proven NodeScanner system addresses these issues.
 An ROV places the NodeScanner on the brace, then stands back and monitors the inspection progress.
 The NodeScanner’s unique teach-and-learn system provides the dexterity and control needed to quickly and accurately scan the area in question.

-- Is designed to fit the diameter of any brace
+- Designed to fit the diameter of any brace

 - Offers buoyancy that reduces its weight, reducing drag on the ROV

-- Uses precise, motorized movement to accurately track the geometry of the weld
+- Uses precise, motorised movement to accurately track the geometry of the weld

 - Uses passive compliance to reduce the effects of an uneven inspection surface